FAQs about the DP open book exam pilots

 Last updated:

-We have compiled the most frequently asked questions about the pilot study in general and about the pilot subjects in particular to provide you with the respective answers.
+We have compiled the most frequently asked questions about the OBE pilot study in general and the pilot subjects, in particular, to provide you with the respective answers.

 Why Open Book Exams (OBE) and why run a pilot?